fbeline/fsm-clj/README.md

 A Clojure library designed to create Finite State Machines.

 - Easy to use flat one level state machine.
-- Define a state machines that can accumulate values.
+- Define state machines that can accumulate values.
-- Transitions with guards and actions.
+- Transitions with actions.
 - Graphically visualize the resulting state machines.

 ## Usage

 ## Quick Start